+The shape of the pressure pulse applied to the crack faces is given by Fig. 2, and its amplitude A is alternated in simulations.
 Material parameters typical for Homalite-100, used in the experiments of Ravi-Chandar and Knauss, were used in the calculations.
 These parameters are presented in Table 1.
-The microstructural time of the fracture process, τ , for Homalite-100 was found by Petrov et al. [5] from analysis of experiments by Ravi-Chandar and Knauss [11].
+The microstructural time of the fracture process, τ , for Homalite-100 was found in Ref.
+[5] from the analysis of experiments presented in Ref.
+[11].
 The values of the critical stress intensity factor and the ultimate tensile stress gives a value for d.
 It appears to be 0.1 mm for Homalite-100 on a laboratory size scale.